COVID: Kashmir volunteers step up as health system suffers | DW | 04.05.2021

 On average, Kashmir has recorded around 3,000 new cases every day for the past week.
 Following the rise in infections, regional authorities imposed a one-week lockdown, shutting everything down except for essential services.

-As hospitals remain overcrowded with patients, volunteers and NGOs are dealing with an overwhelming number of requests for oxygen and medications needed for critical care.
+As hospitals remain overcrowded with patients, volunteers and NGOs are dealing with an overwhelming number of requests for oxygen and medication needed for critical care.

 Nadvi says his organization, which is made up of 35 volunteers, is working around the clock to reach those suffering from COVID, as desperate calls for help keep coming in.